Blog

 7 Customer Portal Best Practices in B2B Ecommerce

-If you own, manage, or are part of a B2B company whose business strategy includes ecommerce, you’re probably no stranger to the increasing demand for self-service options among customers.
+If you own, manage or are part of a B2B company whose business strategy includes ecommerce, you’re probably no stranger to the increasing demand for self-service options among customers.

 As more transactions and interactions shift online, a B2B customer portal lies at the heart of meeting these demands.
-It offers a centralized hub where clients can access self-service tools, information, and support anytime.
+It offers a centralized hub where clients can access self-service tools, information and support anytime.

-A study by Valtech and Copperberg found that 66% of manufacturers planned to invest in customer portals in 2024 — a clear indicator of their importance in the modern business landscape.
+A study by Valtech and Copperberg found that 66% of manufacturers planned to invest in customer portals in 2024—a clear indicator of their importance in the modern business landscape.

 However, for many B2B firms, implementing a customer portal is only half the battle.
 The real challenge is making sure the portal delivers real, tangible value.
-This guide breaks down some proven best practices for creating a B2B ecommerce customer portal that does exactly that.
+This guide breaks down some proven customer portal best practices for creating a B2B ecommerce customer portal that does exactly that.

 What is a B2B Customer Portal?

-A B2B ecommerce customer portal is a self-service platform where clients, such as manufacturers, wholesalers, retailers, or distributors, can independently manage their interactions with your business.
+A B2B ecommerce customer portal is a self-service platform where clients, such as manufacturers, wholesalers, retailers or distributors, can independently manage their interactions with your business.

 Instead of relying on sales reps or customer support teams for every request, your clients can use the portal to access important features or services directly.